 The Blockchain Incubator Stream at CDL-Toronto is a 10-month program that gives blockchain founders personalized mentorship from experienced entrepreneurs, investors and a community of visionaries in blockchain — including Anthony Lacavera, Richard Titus, Boris Wertz and more.
 Founders are also eligible for office space in Toronto and intensive technical training from industry and academic leaders in blockchain and crypto-economics.

-Startups must attend a two-week bootcamp in Toronto in July 2020 and five in-person objective-setting sessions in Toronto between October 2020 and June 2021.
+Startups must attend a virtual two-week bootcamp in July 2020 and five objective-setting sessions between October 2020 and June 2021.

 Learn more about the CDL program.